BradoBrain/CombineLearning/README.md

   - .store(in:) - uses instead assign(to:) when we need to add cancel() funcrion to more than one property (multiCancellable pipline).

   - .sink - subscriber returns us AnyCancellable class which has one function in its protocol Cancellable - cancel().
 We can stop pipeline manualy.
+The subscriber that allow us to just receive values and do what we want with them.
+We also can get completes and error.

 </details>